DannyMoerkerke/sw-proxy/README.md

 ## Installation
-Run `npm install sw-proxy --save-dev`
+Run `npm install @dannymoerkerke/sw-proxy --save-dev`

 ## Usage
 Simply add sw-proxy to your web app using a script tag: